-Definition of Gender is an economic, social, and political concept that includes a set of economic, social and political activities carried out by both women and men in society, These Mentioned activities were formed for each of them with the formation and development ,and we can understand the relationships and roles of gender through the different ways it receives This society has both women and men, and the gender reflects the political, economic, and social ideology prevalent in society and is affected by it.
-It reflects the power relations and the relationships of women with men. ??Manna and Ezzat, 2006, p.
+Definition of Gender is an economic, social, and political concept that includes a set of economic, social and political activities carried out by both women and men in society, These Mentioned activities were formed for each of them with the formation and development .and we can understand the relationships and roles of gender through the different ways it receives This society has both women and men, and the gender reflects the political, economic, and social ideology prevalent in society and is affected by it.
+It reflects the power relations and the relationships of women with men.
+(Manna and Ezzat, 2006, p.
 15).
-Gender is related to areas of inequality in influence and the ability to benefit from experiences, resources, and the extent to which the different roles of women and 45 men are affected by historical, religious, economic, and cultural realities.
-These roles and responsibilities can 46 inevitably change over time as gender indicates various the roles, rights, and the relationships that exist between 47 48
+Gender is related to areas of inequality in influence and the ability to benefit from experiences, resources, and the extent to which the different roles of women and men are affected by historical, religious, economic, and cultural realities.
+These roles and responsibilities can inevitably change over time as gender indicates various the roles, rights, and the relationships that exist between them.

-The Problem and Questions of the Study A good number of institutions in this contemporary age have been 50 taking a public stand that advocates for women's rights and as gender-sensitive as possible, and then these 51 institutions have set goals that include items that pledge to adopt a gender equality approach and ensure that 52 the leadership role of women and their issues are highlighted.
-These positions may remain verbally announced 53 to the tongues of the owners and managers of these institutions and are rarely written in their work manual to 54 implement and implement them on the ground.
-These verbal positions do not negate good intentions but affect 55 the percentage of women's representation in the labor market In the professional fields related to health, housing, 56 57 education, and media, we find that largest employment and administrative positions and positions is for men, 58 just as the emergence of women in some specialties and occupations is an insufficient appearance, so it is of the utmost importance that the issue of gender auditing in the various institutions of society is drawn and drawn 59 60 The attention of officials to it.
-Perhaps the universities are considered one of the most important fields that can Introduction ender is formed through the formation of societies and is affected by the processes of change and 61 transformation to which it is subject; in addition, Gender considered an economic, social, and cultural concept 62 of masculinity and femininity, as it reflects different behaviors and attitudes that define the level of recognition 63 and evaluation of society for both women and men.
-The level of acceptance and motivation and its various 64 institutions for each of them usually reflects the prevailing gender ideology, which is represented by the level of 65 strength that individuals of men and women possess, and Gender is affected by male and female discrimination 66 67 factors, in addition Societal and economical Gender is affected by male and female gender discrimination factors, 68 such as class, age, color, sect, race, and geographical location which G provide women with opportunities for equality.
-The presence of Al-Quds Open University and its coverage of the vast majority of the governorates of 69 the country helped that opportunity.
-The university was keen to adhere to this, and the idea of gender equality 70 in it indicates a review of all aspects that allow women to participate in all different fields and sections of work 71 to achieve the desired goal, which is more attention to achieving the desired equality between men and women 72 73 in rights and duties and all sectors.
-In this context, the researcher will study the obstacles that limit the chances 74 of this equality while providing an idea of the opportunities from the employees themselves.
+The Problem and Questions of the STUDY

+A good number of institutions in this contemporary age have been taking a public stand that advocates for women's rights and as gender-sensitive as possible, and then these institutions have set goals that include items that pledge to adopt a gender equality approach and ensure that the leadership role of women and their issues are highlighted.
+These positions may remain verbally announced to the tongues of the owners and managers of these institutions and are rarely written in their work manual to implement and implement them on the ground.
+These verbal positions do not negate good intentions but affect the percentage of women's representation in the labor market In the professional fields related to health, housing, education and media, we find that largest employment and administrative positions and positions is for men, just as the emergence of women in some specialties and occupations is an insufficient appearance, so it is of the utmost importance that the issue of gender auditing in the various institutions of society is drawn and drawn The attention of officials to it.
+Perhaps the universities are considered one of the most important fields that can provide women with opportunities for equality.
+The presence of Al-Quds Open University and its coverage of the vast majority of the governorates of the country helped that opportunity.
+The university was keen to adhere to this, and the idea of gender equality in it indicates a review of all aspects that allow women to participate in all different fields and sections of work to achieve the desired goal, which is more attention to achieving the desired equality between men and women in rights and duties and all sectors.
+In this context, the researcher will study the obstacles that limit the chances of this equality while providing an idea of the opportunities from the employees themselves.